lucas-a-rodrigues/angular-elastic-builder/README.md

 ### Dependency
 Notice: this plugin requires the [Angular Recursion](https://github.com/marklagendijk/angular-recursion) module.
+Update: The original plugin was updated to use Date and permit select multiple itens for termsQuery.
+This requires the directives Bootstrap-Datepicker3 and UI-Select2.

 ### Installation
 First you'll need to download the [dist](https://github.com/dncrews/angular-elastic-builder/tree/master/dist) files and include this JS file to your app (don't forget to substitute `x.x.x` with the current version number), along with the RecursionHelper, if you're not already using it.